Welcome to the North Hastings Community Integration Association in Bancroft, Ontario.

 Free Online Events

-Partners for Planning is pleased to provide your community a brand new three part webcast series entitled Planning Beyond Graduation: Helping Students Move into the Next Phase of Life.
-The series is designed to inform, guide and inspire families, educators and supporters as they help young people living with a disability to transition from high school into adulthood.
+This three-part webcast series is designed to inform, guide, and inspire families, educators and supporters as they help young people living with a disability to transition from high school into adulthood.